 Curtis had an eye for excellent composition and he put a lot of time into understanding his subjects.
 He would wait patiently for facial features to settle and then photograph the “essence of soul”.
 President Theodore Roosevelt admired Curtis’ work and even hired him to photograph his daughter’s wedding.
 He also photographed Theodore Roosevelt and one of his friends said of the photograph, “It is more than a picture.
 It is the man himself.”
 Roosevelt, who thought of Curtis almost as if he were a member of his family, wrote the foreword for the Curtis books.
 He encouraged Curtis to pursue The North American Indian project.

-Curtis and J. P. Morgan agreed on a plan to produce 20 volumes that would be sold on a subscription basis.
+According to the Curtis history, he and J. P. Morgan agreed on a plan to produce 20 volumes that would be sold on a subscription basis.
 Subscribers were forced to buy the entire set at a very high cost so the number of subscribers was limited.
 The cost was equivalent to the price of a large mansion.
 Though plans were originally made to print 500 copies, only 272 copies of Edward S. Curtis’s: The North American Indian were printed.
 In the early years of the project there were many subscribers but those numbers dwindled.
 The first volume was completed in 1907 and the last was published in 1930.
 When the stock market crashed in 1929, printing of the volumes was pretty much over.

 Curtis felt trapped in a way.
 He had promised that he would complete the 20-volume set and felt duty-bound to deliver on that promise.
 Though there were slight changes in the techniques and prints over time, he wanted to be consistent with the appearance of the finished product.
 People had paid in advance for the volumes and they expected a certain level of quality.
 Work by other photographers of the times, such as Lewis Hine, focused on harsh realities but Curtis’ kept his original intent, composition, and production techniques.
 Though aesthetics had changed, The North American Indian did not reflect those changes.